Skip to main content

 What’s increasing your risk of cancer?

-Getting cancer isn’t always down to our genes or simply bad luck, unhealthy lifestyle choices can also play a part.
-Journalist Sally Shore discovers some everyday factors that increase our risk and how to combat them
+Getting cancer isn’t always down to our genes or simply bad luck.
+Journalist Sally Shore uncovers the everyday habits that could raise your cancer risk, and reveals how to fight back

-“Focus on the small wins and what you can do over what you can’t”
+“Focus on the small wins and what you can do over what you can't

 Jonny Kibble, Head of Exercise and Physical Activity, Vitality

-Scientists from the University of Sydney found that ‘exercise snacking’ – regular tiny bursts of vigorous movement or exercise for 3.5 minutes per day was associated with a 17-18% reduction in total cancer risk.
+Scientists from the University of Sydney found that ‘exercise snacking’ – regular tiny bursts of vigorous movement or exercise for 3.5 minutes per day – was associated with a 17-18% reduction in total cancer risk.

 And Vitality’s own research for the Vitality Habit Index showed that people who did 10,000 steps, three times a week for three years, saw a 19% and 36% reduction in stage 3 and stage 4 cancer, respectively.